virtual-labs/exp-peterson-solution-iiith/experiment/fundamentals.md

 ### 1.2 Shared Variables

-Peterson's Solution relies on two shared variables for coordination between two processes:
+Peterson's Solution relies on two shared variables for coordination between two processes

 - `flag[]`: An array of boolean values used to indicate whether a process wants to enter the critical section.
 - `turn`: An integer value that indicates which process has the turn to enter the critical section.